Atlanta Braves RV Camping Guide

 Gear

 Camping and cooking equipment are necessary for any motorhome trip to Atlanta, but it also pays to put some thought into what you will take to the Atlanta Braves game.
-Bring cash for vendor purchases, or make use of the ATMs onsite.
-Atlanta Braves Foundation 50/50 Raffle is also a tradition that fans enjoy during games.
+Bring cash for vendor purchases, or make use of the ATMs on-site.
+The Atlanta Braves Foundation 50/50 Raffle is also a tradition that fans enjoy during games.

 Bring binoculars to ensure you don’t miss a minute of the baseball action, and your mobile phone, as well.
 Truist Park officials allow small bags, but no coolers except for soft-sided ones without plastic liners.
-Fans may not bring in cans, bottles, weapons, drugs, alcohol, dangerous or distracting items, and anything noisy.
+Fans may not bring in cans, bottles, weapons, drugs, alcohol, dangerous or distracting items, or anything noisy.
 Adopt a “less is best” policy for your comfort and convenience.

 Health & Safety